MirelaElla/CatWatcher/README.md

 # CatWatcher

 This repository contains scripts and models for training image data, which are labeled and sorted for various classification tasks.
 The models are organized as a cascade to achieve the goal of detecting when cats bring home prey.
+Currently, we focus on our three cats: Hali, Rex, and Simba.
+In the future, we plan to develop a more generalizable model.

 This repository is closely related to the [bouncer](https://github.com/mesopotato/bouncer) repository, which handles model deployment on the Raspberry Pi.
 Images stored via the Raspberry Pi implementation in the bouncer repository are used here in CatWatcher to train models, which are subsequently utilized in bouncer, creating a circular workflow between the two repositories.

-## Description of some Files

-- **CreateDataset.ipynb**: Moves images based on labels found in the `labels.csv` file.
-This script is intended to be run once.

-- **RemoveDuplicates.py**: Removes duplicates or near-duplicates using the [ImageHash](https://pypi.org/project/ImageHash/) library.
-This script significantly reduces the number of images and the remaining images are manually reviewed for accuracy.
-It is also intended to be run once. *(Note: In the future, this step will be done before labeling over 70,000 images)*.

-- **RenameFiles.py**: Renames file names before model training.

-- **RecreateLabels.py**: Recreates the labels after sorting images to different folders and renaming files.
-Also intended to be run once.

-- **converter.py**: Converts Keras models to tensorflow lite models for deployment on Raspberry Pi, which requires smaller models

 ## Description of Cascading Models and Development/Deployment History